 Besides shorts and shoes, a GPS watch is a fundamental piece of ultrarunning gear for many runners.
 It lets you easily and accurately record your runs and see important data like pace and elevation gain while you run.
 The data synchronizes with popular apps to let you compare or log your information securely.
 It’s a training log that doesn’t take up physical space.
-What’s more, the watches in this guide can be used for more than just running.
-They track tons of other sports, such as paddle boarding, yoga, and cycling, and they collect the unique metrics associated with each activity.
-A watch like the Garmin fēnix 7 – Solar Edition can greatly improve your ability to understand your body and training.
+Moreover, the watches in this guide can be used for more than just running.
+They track tons of other sports, such as paddle boarding, yoga, and cycling, and collect the unique metrics associated with each activity.
+A watch like the Garmin fēnix 7 – Solar Edition can significantly improve your understanding of your body and training.

 Which running watch has the best GPS?